 Training & Development professionals utilise different resources and methodologies to best suit the needs of the client, their staff or to meet legislative requirements or overcome logistical issues.
 This could involve designing and distributing printed material, involvement in face to face training or implementing e-learning or cloud-based solutions.

-- move into training from another job within an organisation and then study for training qualifications - organisations sometimes look to offer internal training or help to fund certification
+- move into training from another job within an organisation and then study for training qualifications

-- access this role through an apprenticeship
+- get into this job through an apprenticeship

-- Although not essential, a degree in a subject that covers business studies, management, training or personnel might be helpful
+Although not essential, a degree in a subject that covers business studies, management, training or personnel might be helpful.

 - good communication and interpersonal skills